arturo-j-martinez-ii/tlens/README.md

 **AR Glasses** is a Quality of Life Plus Challenger Project developed by  Arturo Martinez, a UTSA Top Scholar Electrical Engineering freshman.

-This project's ultimate goal is to develop an **open-source, universal transcription lens glasses attachment** that doesn't require Wi-Fi or a cellular device for a deaf and visually impaired veteran and anyone to use.
+This project's ultimate goal is to develop an **open-source, universal transcription lens glasses attachment** that doesn't require Wi-Fi or a cellular device for a deaf and visually impaired veteran and, eventually, anyone to use.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------